raspberrypilearning/surprise-egg/en/step_2.md

 --- task ---

-Find the comment `# Frame 1 - The egg`.
+Find the indented comment `# Frame 1 - The egg`.

 Enter the code for the list that will be used to display the colours on the LED matrix.

-Make sure that you **indent** the code within the list like the example below.
-To do this, use the Tab character on your keyboard (usually above CAPSLOCK on the keyboard).
+Make sure that you **indent** the code within the function, in line with the comment.
+Then **indent** your list like the example below.

+**Tip:** To do this, use the Tab character on your keyboard (usually above CAPSLOCK on the keyboard).
 Indenting this code tells Python that the indented lines are part of the list.

 --- code ---
 ---
 language: python
 filename: main.py
 line_numbers: true
-line_number_start: 18
+line_number_start: 15
-line_highlights: 20-28
+line_highlights: 19-27
 ---
+# Egg animation
+def egg_animation():

   # Frame 1 - The egg
   frame_1 = [
     w, w, w, g, g, w, w, w,
     w, w, g, w, w, g, w, w,
     w, g, w, w, w, w, g, w,
     w, g, w, w, w, w, g, w,
     w, g, w, w, w, w, g, w,
     w, g, w, w, w, w, g, w,
     w, w, g, w, w, g, w, w,
     w, w, w, g, g, w, w, w]
 --- /code ---

 --- /task ---

 --- task ---

-Find the comment `# Display Animation`.
+Find the comment `# Set pixels`.

 Enter the code `sense.set_pixels(frame_1)` to display the first frame on the LED matrix.

+Make sure your code is indented in line with the comment.

 --- code ---
 ---
 language: python
 filename: main.py
 line_numbers: true
-line_number_start: 42
+line_number_start: 38
-line_highlights: 44
+line_highlights: 39
 ---
+# Set pixels
+sense.set_pixels(frame_1) # Set pixels using the frame_1 list
+--- /code ---

+--- /task ---

+--- task ---

+Find the comment `# Display animation` and add code to call your `egg_animation()` function.

+This code should **not** be indented.

+--- code ---
+---
+language: python
+filename: main.py
+line_numbers: true
+line_number_start: 41
+line_highlights: 42
+---
 # Display Animation

-sense.set_pixels(frame_1) # Set pixels using the frame_1 list
+egg_animation()
 --- /code ---

 --- /task ---